- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 East Hampton is home to Lake Pocotopaug, one of Connecticut’s largest lakes.
-You can’t swim in Lake Pocotopaug, but a picnic lunch taken out to enjoy lakeside while you watch the sun shimmer across the lake’s surface is always a lovely Day Date idea.
+You can take a dip in the lake or just enjoy a nice stroll while you watch the sun shimmer across the lake’s surface.
+Sounds like a lovely Day Date idea to me!

 East Hampton is also just a short drive away from Dinosaur State Park in Rocky Hill, a very unique state park experience and one of the best state parks in Connecticut!

 Whether you go explore where the dinosaurs once roamed or not, you’ll enjoy your stay at the lovely Bevin House bed and breakfast.

 PS did you know that the Bevin House B&B has an interesting claim to fame?
 In It’s a Wonderful Life with Jimmy Stewart, it is the Bevin Mansion bell that rings then the angel gets his wings!